JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 ### Substrate-fixed Accumulator

 [Substrate-fixed](https://github.com/encointer/substrate-fixed/) takes a more traditional approach in that their types represent numbers with both whole _and_ fractional parts.
-For this fractional part, we'll use the `U16F16` type.
+For this implementation, we'll use the `U16F16` type.
 This type contains an unsigned number (indicated by the `U` at the beginning) and has 32 _total_ bits of precision - 16 for the integer part, and 16 for the fractional part.
 There are several other types provided that follow the same naming convention.
 Some examples include `U32F32` and `I32F32` where the `I` indicates a signed number, just like in Rust primitive types.

 As in the `Permill` example, we begin by declaring the storage item.
 With substrate-fixed, there is not a `one` function, but there is a `from_num` function that we use to set the storage item's default value.
 This `from_num` method and it's counterpart `to-num` are your primary ways of converting between substrate-fixed types and Rust primitive types.
 If your use case does a lot of fixed-point arithmetic, like ours does, it is advisable to keep your data in substrate-fixed types.